 In the case of a much smaller, local organization, the overlap consisted of a 90-minute meeting between the executives.
 This was followed by some “coffee meetings” with key donors conducted over the weeks that followed.

-What your handoff plan should cover
+What the handoff plan should cover

 Here are some categories of information and actions that should be scoped out in the handoff plan: